isabellaarangor/Diabetes-130-US-hospitals-for-years-1999-2008/README.md

 Data available at: https://archive.ics.uci.edu/dataset/296/diabetes+130-us+hospitals+for+years+1999-2008

 The proposed solution is a basic solution to the problem, so the results obtained do not present significant evaluation metrics.
 However, it turns out to be a basis for anyone who wants to continue with the solution of the challenge.
+Some of my recommendations are described at the end of the uploaded Jupyter Notebook file.